SUSE/DeepSea/README.md

 ## Usage
 You need at least a minimum of 4 nodes to be able to test and use DeepSea properly.

+For automating the deployment of ceph and Deepsea, you can use: https://github.com/MalloZup/ceph-open-terrarium/.
+You will be able to easy create, deploy VMs and disks in configurable manner, and pre-configure/provisioning your vms for running `Deepsea`.

 To be able to use less than 4 nodes during the deployment stages (e.g. in a development/testing environment), you could set the option `DEV_ENV=true` as an environment variable or globally as a pillar variable in